Tonight or Never (1931 film)

-Tonight or Never is a 1931 American pre-Code comedy film directed by Mervyn LeRoy and starring Gloria Swanson, Melvyn Douglas and Boris Karloff.
+Tonight or Never is a 1931 American pre-Code comedy film directed by Mervyn LeRoy and starring Gloria Swanson, Melvyn Douglas (in his screen debut) and Boris Karloff.
+The film is inspired by the Hungarian play of the same name, written by Lili Hatvany and performed on Broadway between November 1930 and June 1931.
+The title is derived from the name of a perfume by Offenthal, released in 1927.

 Plot

 Nella Vargo is a Hungarian prima donna whose latest performances include singing Tosca in Venice.
-Although she is praised by the audience, her music teacher Rudig feels that she can not be the greatest opera singer in history until she performs in New York City.
+Although she is praised by the audience, her music teacher Rudig feels that she cannot be the greatest opera singer in history until she performs in New York City.
 When she is criticized for not putting her soul into the song, she gets mad, until she suddenly notices a mysterious man walking on the street.
 She becomes smitten with the man, until Rudig claims that he is a gigolo whose latest client is Marchesa Bianca San Giovanni, a former diva with a notorious past.

 Later that night, Nella heads to Budapest, accompanied by Rudig, her butler Conrad, her maid Emma and her fiancé Count Albert von Gronac, whom she does not love.
 She is shocked to discover that the mysterious man is on board as well, with the marchesa as his company.
 Rudig again suggests that she will never be a great singer if she does not experience love.
 The next day, Rudig announces that Fletcher, an agent for New York's prestigious Metropolitan Opera, is in town to sign European artists.
 Later that afternoon, she learns that her fiancé is having an affair with one of her enemies.

 Furious and upset with her love life, she hires the mysterious man, Jim, hoping to experience love and thereby impress Fletcher.
 She is attracted to Jim, but is afraid to have her as his admirer.
 Jim, who is actually Fletcher, soon learns that Nella believes that he is a gigolo.
 Instead of revealing the truth, he pretends to be a gigolo and forces her to make a decision: spend the night with him or leave within three minutes.

 Nella decides to spend the night with Jim, but leaves the next morning before he awakes.
 That night, she again gives a performance of Tosca, which is acclaimed as the greatest in her entire career.
 After returning home, she is overcome by joy to learn that she has landed a contract with the Metropolitan Opera, but feels guilty for what she had done the night before.
 The same day, Jim visits her, returning the necklace that she had left him to pay for his services and demanding that she choose between him and the contract.
 When she tears apart the contract, he realizes that she is in love with him and he reveals himself to be a nephew of the marchesa and the famous talent scout.
 Now, Nella can have the successful New York career of her dreams.